cb125/lambda/Content/lambda.md

 embodied in the lambda calculus.

-1. One reason is that that general mathematical conception permits many *uncomputable* functions, but the lambda calculus can't express those.
+1. One reason is that general mathematical conception permits many *uncomputable* functions, but the lambda calculus can't express those.

 2. More problematically, lambda terms express "functions" that can *take themselves* as arguments.
 If we wanted to represent that set-theoretically, and identified functions with their extensions, then we'd have to have some extension that contained (an ordered pair containing) itself as a member.
 Which we're not allowed to do in mainstream set-theory.
 But in the lambda calculus